 All the car’s interior electronics run off a separate 12V battery like you’d find in any car, so your lights and screens will still work while that battery has enough charge.
 Your power steering may not work once the main battery pack has run out, in which case your steering will become very heavy as you pull off the road.

 Can you tow an electric car?

-On the off chance you do run out of electricity, contact your breakdown provider and ask for a flatbed truck to take you to a nearby charging station.
+On the off chance you do run out of electricity, contact your breakdown provider.
+It may have a small battery booster that can give you enough charge to get to a charging station.
+If not, ask for a flatbed truck to take you to a nearby charging station.
 Electric vehicles shouldn’t be towed with a rope or lift, as this can damage the traction motors that generate electricity through regenerative braking.
 Different manufacturers give different advice.
 Tesla and Renault, for example, advise owners to only use a flatbed truck for recovery.
 However, Nissan says that the latest Leaf can be towed with the front wheels raised, as this avoids damaging the traction motor.
 However, a flatbed is always the safest choice.

 Complete guide to the Gridserve (formerly Ecotricity) Electric Highway charging network